-Traditional Backup & Restore (Database and Files) AIP Backup & Restore Supported Backup /Restore Types Can Backup & Restore all DSpace Content easily Yes (Requires two backups/restores - one for Database and one for Files) Yes (Though, will not backup/restore items which are not officially "in archive")
+Traditional Backup & Restore AIP Backup & Restore (Database and Files)

-Can Backup & Restore a Single Community/Collection /Item easily No (It is possible, but requires a strong understanding of DSpace database structure & folder organization in order to only backup & restore metadata/files belonging to that single object) Yes Backups can be used to move one or more Community /Collection/Items to another DSpace system easily.
-No (Again, it is possible, but requires a strong understanding of DSpace database structure & folder organization in order to only move metadata/files belonging to that object) Yes Supported Object Types During Backup & Restore Supports backup/restore of all Communities/Collections/Items (including metadata, files, logos, etc.) Yes Yes Supports backup/restore of all People/Groups/Permissions Yes Yes Supports backup/restore of all Collection-specific Item Templates Yes Yes Supports backup/restore of all Collection Harvesting settings (only for Collections which pull in all Items via OAI-PMH or OAI-ORE) Yes No (This is a known issue.
+Supported Backup /Restore Types Can Backup & Restore all DSpace Content easily Yes (Requires two backups/restores - one for Database and one for Files) Yes (Though, will not backup/restore items which are not officially "in archive") Can Backup & Restore a Single Community /Collection/Item easily No (It is possible, but requires a strong understanding of DSpace database structure & folder organization in order to only backup & restore metadata/files belonging to that single object) Yes Backups can be used to move one or more Community/Collection /Items to another DSpace system easily.
+No (Again, it is possible, but requires a strong understanding of DSpace database structure & folder organization in order to only move metadata/files belonging to that object) Yes Can Backup & Restore Item Versions Yes (Requires two backups/restores - one for Database and one for Files) No (Currently Item Level Versioning is not fully compatible with AIP Backup & Restore.
+AIP Backup & Restore can only backup/restore the latest version of an Item) Supported Object Types During Backup & Restore Supports backup/restore of all Communities/Collections /Items (including metadata, files, logos, etc.) Yes Yes Supports backup/restore of all People/Groups /Permissions Yes Yes Supports backup/restore of all Collection-specific Item Templates Yes Yes Supports backup/restore of all Collection Harvesting settings (only for Collections which pull in all Items via OAI-PMH or OAI- ORE) Yes No (This is a known issue.
 All previously harvested Items will be restored, but the OAI-PMH/OAI-ORE harvesting settings will be lost during the restore process.)
 Supports backup/restore of all Withdrawn (but not deleted) Items Yes Yes Supports backup/restore of Item Mappings between Collections Yes Yes (During restore, the AIP Ingester may throw a false "Could not find a parent DSpaceObject" error (see Common Issues or Error Messages), if it tries to restore an Item Mapping to a Collection that it hasn't yet restored.
-But this error can be safely bypassed using the 'skipIfParentMissing' flag (see Additional Packager Options for more details).
+But this error can be safely bypassed using the 'skipIfParentMissing' flag (see Add itional Packager Options for more details).
 Supports backup/restore of all in-process, uncompleted Submissions (or those currently in an approval workflow) Yes No (AIPs are only generated for objects which are completed and considered "in archive") Supports backup/restore of Items using custom Metadata Schemas & Fields Yes Yes (Custom Metadata Fields will be automatically recreated.
 Custom Metadata Schemas must be manually created first, in order for DSpace to be able to recreate custom fields belonging to that schema.
 See Common Issues or Error Messages for more details.)
 Supports backup/restore of all local DSpace Configurations and Customizations Yes (if you backup your entire DSpace directory as part of backing up your files) Not by default (unless your also backup parts of your DSpace directory - note, you wouldn't need to backup the '[dspace]/assetstore' folder again, as those files are already included in AIPs)